Logiqx/gps-details/docs/devices/coros/firmware/3.0309.0/README.md

 ### Overview

-The 3.0309.0 release exhibits the original / accepted behavior, similar in many respects to the Garmin watches in 2024.
+The 3.0309.0 release exhibits the original / accepted behavior.